Services / Team Performance

 Executive Director, Neighborhood Learning Alliance

-Working with Nayli was more than professional growth — it was personal alignment.
+Working with Nayli was more than professional growth.
+It was personal alignment.
 She created a space where I felt safe, seen, and sharpened.
 I now lead with clarity, not confusion.

 Sofia Bermeo